OpenLocalizationTestOrg/azure-docs-pr-test.it-IT/articles/notification-hubs/notification-hubs-nodejs-push-notification-tutorial.md

     });

 ## <a name="next-steps"></a>Passaggi successivi
-I frammenti di codice di esempio riportati sopra consentono di creare facilmente l'infrastruttura del servizio per recapitare notifiche push a un'ampia gamma di dispositivi.
-A questo punto, dopo aver appreso le nozioni di base dell'uso di Hub di notifica con Node.js, usare i collegamenti seguenti per scoprire come estendere ulteriormente queste funzionalità.
+frammenti di esempio Hello precedenti consentono si tooeasily compilazione servizio infrastruttura toodeliver push notifiche tooa vasta gamma di dispositivi.
+Ora che si sono appreso nozioni fondamentali di hello dell'utilizzo degli hub di notifica con node.js, seguire questi toolearn collegamenti con informazioni su come è possibile estendere ulteriormente queste funzionalità.

-* Vedere la documentazione MSDN su [Hub di notifica di Azure](https://msdn.microsoft.com/library/azure/jj927170.aspx).
+* Vedere hello riferimento MSDN per [gli hub di notifica di Azure](https://msdn.microsoft.com/library/azure/jj927170.aspx).
-* Visitare il repository [Azure SDK for Node] su GitHub per altri esempi e dettagli relativi all'implementazione.
+* Visitare hello [Azure SDK per nodo] repository in GitHub per ulteriori esempi e i dettagli di implementazione.

-[Azure SDK for Node]: https://github.com/WindowsAzure/azure-sdk-for-node
+[Azure SDK per nodo]: https://github.com/WindowsAzure/azure-sdk-for-node
 [Next Steps]: #nextsteps
 [What are Service Bus Topics and Subscriptions?]: #what-are-service-bus-topics
 [Create a Service Namespace]: #create-a-service-namespace
-[Obtain the Default Management Credentials for the Namespace]: #obtain-default-credentials
+[Obtain hello Default Management Credentials for hello Namespace]: #obtain-default-credentials
 [Create a Node.js Application]: #Create_a_Nodejs_Application
-[Configure Your Application to Use Service Bus]: #Configure_Your_Application_to_Use_Service_Bus
+[Configure Your Application tooUse Service Bus]: #Configure_Your_Application_to_Use_Service_Bus
 [How to: Create a Topic]: #How_to_Create_a_Topic
 [How to: Create Subscriptions]: #How_to_Create_Subscriptions
-[How to: Send Messages to a Topic]: #How_to_Send_Messages_to_a_Topic
+[How to: Send Messages tooa Topic]: #How_to_Send_Messages_to_a_Topic
 [How to: Receive Messages from a Subscription]: #How_to_Receive_Messages_from_a_Subscription
 [How to: Handle Application Crashes and Unreadable Messages]: #How_to_Handle_Application_Crashes_and_Unreadable_Messages
 [How to: Delete Topics and Subscriptions]: #How_to_Delete_Topics_and_Subscriptions